RamanKumar-Dev/Automated-Time-table-scheduling-for-IIIT-Dharwad/README.md

 # Automated-Time-table-scheduling-for-IIIT-Dharwad
-• Create a software solution that efficiently schedules lectures, tutorials, and lab sessions for various departments, batches , faculty, and classrooms.

-• The primary objective of this project is to automate the generation of the academic timetable for the Indian Institute of Information Technology (IIIT) Dharwad.
-The manual process of creating a feasible timetable is complex, time-consuming, and prone to human error.
-This project aims to create a software solution that efficiently schedules lectures, tutorials, and lab sessions for various departments, batches, faculty, and classrooms.

-• The system will address the complexities arising from elective courses and faculty avail- ability preferences.
-By automating this process, the project seeks to reduce administrative
+Objective:

+  Automate the generation of academic timetables for IIIT Dharwad.

+  Replace the manual process which is complex, time-consuming, and error-prone.

+Scope of the System:

+  Efficiently schedule lectures, tutorials, and lab sessions.

+  Handle multiple departments, batches, faculty members, and classrooms.

+Key Features:

+  Manage faculty availability and preference constraints.

+  Handle complexities arising from elective courses.

+  Ensure fair distribution of workload among faculty.

+  Optimize classroom and resource utilization.

+Expected Outcomes:

+  Reduce administrative effort in timetable preparation.

-effort and improve the overall quality, fairness, and adaptability of the academic schedule at IIIT Dharwad.
+  Improve quality, fairness, and adaptability of academic scheduling.

+  Provide a flexible system to accommodate changes with minimal effort.